DecadeReverb/strainer-asp-dotnet/README.md

 ## Strainer's exceptions

-Strainer will silently fail unless [`ThrowExceptions`](#configure-strainer) in the configuration is set to true.
+Strainer will silently fail unless [`ThrowExceptions`](#configure-strainer) in the configuration is set to `true`.
 Following kinds of custom exceptions can be thrown:

 * `StrainerMethodNotFoundException` with a `MethodName`
 * `StrainerException` which encapsulates any other exception types in its `InnerException`

 It is recommended that you write exception-handling middleware to globally handle Strainer's exceptions when using it with ASP.NET Core.

 ## Examples